swarnaHub/swarnahub.github.io/index.md

 ### Recent News

+* **March 2019**: Joining the UNC NLP lab this fall for PhD with Prof. Mohit Bansal.
-* **February 2019**: PhD admits in the NLP/ML groups at Purdue and University of North Carolina, Chapel Hill.
+* **February 2019**: PhD admits in the NLP/ML groups at Johns Hopkins, Purdue and University of North Carolina, Chapel Hill.
 * **February 2019**: New paper on "Joint Multi-Domain Learning for Automatic Short Answer Grading" is up on arxiv.
 * **December 2018**: Lab-wide Research appreciation award at IBM Research for work on Intelligent Tutors.
 * **August 2018**: Presented our paper (Oral) at COLING 2018, Santa Fe, New Mexico, USA.